electron/electron/docs/api/system-preferences.md

 Returns:

 * `event` Event
-* `invertedColorScheme` Boolean - `true` if an inverted color scheme (a high contrast color scheme with light text and dark backgrounds) is being used, `false` otherwise.
+* `invertedColorScheme` boolean - `true` if an inverted color scheme (a high contrast color scheme with light text and dark backgrounds) is being used, `false` otherwise.

 **Deprecated:** Should use the new [`updated`](native-theme.md#event-updated) event on the `nativeTheme` module.